Best practices for writing cold emails

 Some examples I use: “register here,” or “want to talk?”
 This CTA can also be included in your email signature, rather than in your body copy.

-With Mailbutler Templates, you can set placeholder words or sentences which you can easily fill in whenever you insert the template in your compose window.
+With Mailbutler Templates, you can set placeholder words or sentences that you can easily fill in whenever you insert the template in your compose window.
 Learn more about the Mailbutler Email Templates feature here.

 Make the message personal